HEUSSEN Rechtsanwaltsgesellschaft mbH

 What rules specially deal with electronic marketing (for example, by email, text message, WhatsApp message, online ads etc)?

 Yes, see above.
-German law considers all forms of marketing by electronic messaging (whether E-Mail, WhatsApp or Push-Messages) to be equivalent and requires consent (with narrow exceptions for implied consent) for them.
+German law considers all forms of marketing by electronic messaging (whether E-Mail, WhatsApp or Push-Messages) to be equivalent and requires prior consent for them.
 Online ads can be shown without consent, but personalization will often require consent, depending on how data is gathered and used.

 What rules specifically deal with cookies?

-Finally, Germany has adopted the provisions on cookies from European law (Directive 2002/58 or EU ePrivacy Directive) in the TTDSG (Data Protection and Privacy in Telecommunications and Telemedia Act), which mirror the former in light of the GDPR.
+Finally, Germany has adopted the provisions on cookies from European law (Directive 2002/58 or EU ePrivacy Directive) in the TDDDG(Telecommunications-Digital Services-Data Protection Act ), which mirror the former in light of the GDPR.
 The new regulation is roughly a copy of Art 5 of the Cookie Directive:

-• The information to the end-user and the consent shall be provided in accordance with Regulation (EU) 2016/679.
+- The information to the end-user and the consent shall be provided in accordance with the GDPR.

 Consent under paragraph 1 shall not be required,

-2. where the storage of information in the end-user's terminal equipment or the access to information already stored in the end-user's terminal equipment is strictly necessary to enable the provider of a telemedia service to provide a telemedia service explicitly requested by the user.
+- where the storage of information in the end-user's terminal equipment or the access to information already stored in the end-user's terminal equipment is strictly necessary to enable the provider of a digital service to provide a digital service explicitly requested by the user.

 What are the consequences of non compliance with data protections laws (including marketing laws)?